huangbowen521/octopress-syncPost/README.md

 octopress-syncPost V2.1
 ==================

 A octopress plugin to sync post(all posts or latest post) to a website which suport MetaWeblog.
-(Wordpress, CNBlogs,BlogBus etc.)
+(CNBlogs,BlogBus, Wordpress etc.)

 ## Configure